rickypinci/BATCH/README.md

 python buffer.py (default setting)

 - Run experiment with default  Exponential arrival python buffer.py (default setting).
-   1. In default setting it will run experiments  for expontential arrival.
+   1. In default setting it will run experiments  for exponential arrival.
    2. Memory size is set to 3008 MB.
    3. Workload intensity is set to 20 request per second.
-   4. Batch size value in serveless.py (default 5).
+   4. Batch size value in 5 .
-   5. Timeout values can also be varied (default 1 second).
+   5. Timeout values is 1 second.

 -Run with exponential arrival: